ivanlepeskevicius/SnappetTest/README.md

 # SnappetTest
-Tests for Snappet quick search feature
+Tests for Snappet

+You can run the tests using IntelliJ IDEA or maven:

 In order to run the tests you can use maven using the command:
 >        $ mvn verify